ArNAB-0053/Share-Karo/README.md

 - **Effortless File Sharing:** Share files with a simple URL, enabling others to view them hassle-free.
 - **Email Sharing:** With the integration of React Email and Resend, ShareKaro allows users to send files through email.
 A user-friendly email template ensures an interactive and engaging experience for both the sender and the recipient.
 - **Secure Authentication:** Clerk auth is incorporated to provide robust authentication, enhancing the overall security of ShareKaro.
-- **Secure Storage:** Built on reliable technologies like NextJS, Tailwind CSS, Firebase, Clerk auth, React Email, and Resend for a secure and robust file storage experience.
+- **Secure Storage:** Built on reliable technologies like NextJS, Tailwind CSS, Firebase and Clerk auth for a secure and robust file storage experience.
-- **User-Friendly Interface:** Intuitive design for a seamless user experience.
+- **User-Friendly Interface:** Intuitive design for a seamless user experience using Tailwind CSS and HyperUI.
 - **Fully Responsive:** ShareKaro is designed with a mobile-first approach, ensuring a seamless experience across various devices.
 Whether you're accessing the app from your desktop, tablet, or smartphone, ShareKaro adapts to different screen sizes, providing a consistent and user-friendly interface.
-Enjoy the same level of functionality and ease of use, no matter where you are or what device you're using.
 - **Tech Stack:**
   - NextJS
   - Tailwind CSS